n8henrie/n8henrie.github.io/_posts/2014-07-10-how-to-set-up-wifi-printing-with-a-brother-hl-2270dw-laser-printer-and-your-apple-airport-express.md

 ---
 **Bottom Line:** A painless, wireless, CD-free way to set up WiFi printing with a Brother HL-2270DW laser printer and your Apple Airport Express.<!--more-->

-I got rid of my inkjet printer… probably two years ago, and I haven’t looked back.
+I got rid of my inkjet printer... probably two years ago, and I haven't looked back.
 The _very_ rare times I need to print something, I make a run to the local library.
-The minor inconvenience of not being able to print has pushed me to more actively try to fill out paperwork digitally, find all-electronic was to sign and fax paperwork, and “actively encourage” places I patronize to accept digital coupons from my iPhone.
-(By “actively encourage,” I mean make a formal complaint to a manager when they insist on a printed offer, which I consider ridiculous.)
+The minor inconvenience of not being able to print has pushed me to more actively try to fill out paperwork digitally, find all-electronic was to sign and fax paperwork, and "actively encourage" places I patronize to accept digital coupons from my iPhone.
+(By "actively encourage," I mean make a formal complaint to a manager when they insist on a printed offer, which I consider ridiculous.)

 However, my <a href="http://www.merriam-webster.com/dictionary/fiancée" target="_blank">fiancée</a> (note the gender specific spelling, vs <a href="http://www.merriam-webster.com/dictionary/fiancé" target="_blank">fiancé</a> — shout out to <a href="http://twitter.com/symentist" target="_blank">Symentist</a> for that one) and I decided today that a small, inexpensive, black-and-white laser printer may be worth the expense.

 After some brief research and a quick <a href="http://n8h.me/1w3wiaF" target="_blank">Slickdeals</a> coupon search, we settled on the <a href="http://n8h.me/1w3tni3" target="_blank">Brother HL-2270DW</a>.
-It goes for $80-$100 (and we got a 15% off coupon), it’s small, fast, reliable, prints _thousands_ of sheets per ink refill, and has won awards for being the best cheap laser printer years in a row.
+It goes for $80-$100 (and we got a 15% off coupon), it's small, fast, reliable, prints _thousands_ of sheets per ink refill, and has won awards for being the best cheap laser printer years in a row.

-When I say _years in a row_, that should clue you in as to its most frequently identified shortcoming: while it is capable of wireless printing, it is a little older, and getting it set up for wireless printing (especially on a Mac) has been “an issue” for some people.
+When I say _years in a row_, that should clue you in as to its most frequently identified shortcoming: while it is capable of wireless printing, it is a little older, and getting it set up for wireless printing (especially on a Mac) has been "an issue" for some people.

-Like a few of my readers, I don’t always read the instruction manual… so I thought I’d give a “short version” on how I got my printer set up, without using any extra cables, and without using the CD (since [I don’t have a CD / DVD drive](http://n8henrie.com/2012/12/macbook-pro-ssd-upgrade-results/) anymore).
+Like a few of my readers, I don't always read the instruction manual... so I thought I'd give a "short version" on how I got my printer set up, without using any extra cables, and without using the CD (since [I don't have a CD / DVD drive](http://n8henrie.com/2012/12/macbook-pro-ssd-upgrade-results/) anymore).

 Here it is: